 Many a time in our human selfishness we often fail to separate what we deserve from what we are privileged to.
 And our selfishness, we become rolling boulders wrecking everything in our path as we make our way downhill.
 I’ll never really know if I deserve her or not, but I have seen that woman.
 I have seen her embark on a treasure hunt with total abandon even though she knows the booty is fool’s gold.
 I have seen her open her arms to receive people charging towards her with balled fists.
 I have seen all the sides of that woman, and loving her won’t make me deny, what she truly deserves is not me.
 I’m not even close.

 I reach into my pocket to retrieve my earphones.
-As I plug the earbuds in place, the coarse tone of a rap song rendered in Yoruba fills my head as with the words “Shey akpata Lori e?”
+As I plug the earbuds into place, the coarse tone of a rap song rendered in Yoruba fills my head as with the words “Shey akpata Lori e?”
 (Is your head a rock?).
 I look up at the sky doubting the rain will actually fall as I begin trudging back to my apartment.